hubudibu/materials/FRONTEND/CSS_basics/README.md

 ### 3. the right selectors make redesign easy

-Given the code you wrote in the previous exercise, change the CSS so that it follows the new design!
-Don't touch the HTML!
-The design to use is [in Zeplin](https://app.zeplin.io/project/5b980960f8d0cb9de317da5f), screens 3.1-3.2
+Given the code you wrote in the previous exercise, change the CSS so that it follows the new design! **Don't touch the HTML!** The design to use is [in Zeplin](https://app.zeplin.io/project/5b980960f8d0cb9de317da5f), screens 3.1-3.2

 ### 4. modifier classes, context classes

-Given the code you wrote in the previous exercise, create a dark version for your design! [example design in Zeplin](https://app.zeplin.io/project/5b980960f8d0cb9de317da5f), screen 4
+Given the code you wrote in the previous exercise, create a dark version for your design! [example design in Zeplin](https://app.zeplin.io/project/5b980960f8d0cb9de317da5f), screen 3.3

 ## Optional homework